W4RH4WK/Debloat-Windows-10/README.md

 to have very slim, scriptable solution to remove and disable Windows 10's features most people do not need nor want.

-The scripts provided consists of Powershell scripts and Registry keys, you should have no problems altering and using them to fit your needs.
+The scripts provided consists of Powershell scripts, you should have no problems altering and using them to fit your needs.
 Do not forget to set the execution policy for Powershell scripts.
 And of course, how have to run them with administrative priveledges.

     PS> Set-ExecutionPolicy RemoteSigned